jhohing/Airline_Delay_Analysis/README.md

 In tuning, we will try to tune our algorithms hyperparameter to get high accuracy and performance on test and train set with the help of GridSearch algorithm.

 ### Finalizing Model
-Selecting best final model for production promote.
+Selecting best final model for our purpose.